 While true that it's essential to address issues such as expected lifespan, job mobility, the power of compounding and taking advantage of a company match, money is not the only end goal.
 One could have a substantial piggy bank but end up lonely or in search of something satisfying to do.
 According to "How to Retire Happy" by Stan Hinden (AARP Bulletin, September 2014), it is important to ask what comes next.
 Some persons end up spending more time in retirement than the number of years they worked.
 Kerry Close reports for Time Money that a "record high number of retirees" are unhappy.
 She cites an Employee Benefit Research Institute study that shows a big drop in "very" satisfied retirees from 60.5 percent in 2012 to 48.6 percent in 2016.

 One suggestion is to create (or update) a life plan, even if you are far from the gold watch party.
 According to a Lifehack.com blog post by consultant and writer Royale Scuderi, this document should summarize "where you are now in all the areas that matter to you, where you want to improve and what you'd like your life to look like in the future."
 Easier said than done, pondering the big picture can be challenging but enlightening as well.
 As someone who is updating her life plan right now, I find the effort worthwhile.
 Acknowledging that you cannot recapture time reinforces the concept that one should be reflective about the past, grateful for the present and excited about the future.
 As Anthony Hopkin's character said in Meet Joe Black, the years go by "in a blink."

 For those who want to give it a go, check out the the narrative provided by life coach Michael Hyatt.
+Earlier this year, he co-wrote Living Forward: A Proven Plan to Stop Drifting and Get the Life You Want with Daniel Harkavy.
 An online search yields additional educational resources.
 (Note: This blogger has no relationship with Michael Hyatt.)